tailscalelogin69/ha-amoled-hybrid/README.md

-# Home Assistant Amoled Dark Theme
+# Home Assistant Amoled Dark Dynamic Theme
 An amoled dark theme for Home Assistant.

 There are two versions of the theme, one that makes everything black and one that only makes the background black.

+My fork just is a QoL improvement, this makes HA use the default light mode theme when device is in light mode, and it dynamically switches to amoled when device is in dark mode.

+## Credits:

+Amoled dark theme made by Xitee1: https://github.com/Xitee1/ha-amoled-theme

 ## Amoled
 <img src="https://github.com/user-attachments/assets/c5a3ddc6-2a63-4fcd-aa06-b53806bdae61" alt="Amoled Screenshot 1" width="220"/>